Lessons Learned Working With Sass and CSS Variables

 }

-Whereas the introduction of Design Strategies identifies, labels and re-uses strategies across the design, a Design Theme does the same for values.
+Whereas the introduction of Design Rules identifies, labels and re-uses rules across the design, a Design Theme does the same for values.

 Optional: Extract out a design palette